KnownStormChaser/master-weather-model-list/models/nwp_models/regional/norway/meps.md

 # MEPS (MetCoOp Ensemble Prediction System)

 ## What this model is
-A regional ensemble weather forecast system that predicts weather conditions such as temperature, wind, precipitation, and pressure over Scandinavia and nearby regions.

-It runs multiple forecasts with small variations to estimate forecast uncertainty.
+MEPS (MetCoOp Ensemble Prediction System) is a **high-resolution, convection-permitting regional ensemble numerical weather prediction (NWP) system**.

+It is designed to provide **short-range probabilistic forecasts** and quantify forecast uncertainty for high-impact weather such as precipitation, wind, and convection.

 ---

 ## Who runs it
+- **Organization:** MetCoOp collaboration
-- **Organization:** MET Norway (MetCoOp collaboration with FMI, SMHI, DMI)
+  (primarily MET Norway and SMHI, with participation from FMI and DMI)
-- **Country / region:** Nordic and Baltic countries
+- **Country / region:** Nordic countries

 ---

 ## What area it covers
-- **Coverage:** Scandinavia and Finland
+- **Coverage:** Norway, Sweden, Denmark, Finland, and surrounding marine areas
+  (including parts of the North Sea and Baltic Sea)

 ---

 ## Basic details
-- **Model type:** Regional (ensemble, AROME-based)
+- **Model type:** Regional ensemble (convection-permitting)
+- **Model system:** HARMONIE-AROME
-- **Typical resolution:** ~2.5 km
+- **Horizontal resolution:** ~2.5 km
+- **Vertical levels:** 65
+- **Ensemble size:** 10 perturbed members + 1 control (11 total)
-- **Forecast length:** Up to ~61 hours
+- **Forecast length:** Up to 66 hours
-- **Update frequency:** 4× daily
+- **Update frequency:** 8× daily (every 3 hours)

+---

+## What it provides
+Probabilistic forecasts of:
+- temperature
+- wind
+- precipitation
+- pressure
+- humidity
+- cloud and hydrometeor fields

+Ensemble output enables:
+- probability forecasts
+- ensemble means and spread
+- uncertainty assessment for short-range weather events

 ---